EricEricEricJin/ECE539-Group-Project/proposal/music_speech_clf.md

 - FFT
 - CNN
 - FIR
+- Our approach will involve replicating the previous work by Doe et al. [Code AI Blogs, 2021] for audio classification.
+We will perform hyperparameter         optimization and preprocessing to improve the accuracy of the audio classifier.
+Following this, we aim to extend the classifier's capabilities to perform    audio segmentation.
+We think that developing accurate and efficient audio classification and segmentation models can have a positive effect on content       delivery, accessibility, and the broader field of AI and machine learning.
+In addition, algorithms such as this can help content creators, businesses, and   even individuals with personal uses.
+It is a common enough issue to be known around the world where you like to partition a certain type of audio from the   whole mix.

 ## Research Question
 One notable question arising in the context of this project is how CNN models can effectively handle audio data in a matrix format where axis0 represents the frequency domain and axis1 represents the time domain.
 We will investigate this challenge and explore potential solutions.